Proof-of-Learning is Currently More Broken Than You Think: Efficient Verification of Valid Proofs

-\begin{corollary}[All Metrics] In the same setup as Lemma~\ref{lem:min_threshold}, if instead the $\ell_2$ metric is some other metric $d$ such that the boundary of the metric balls of $d$ have $0$ Lebesgue measure, there exists a minimum threshold $\delta$ for $d$ centered at the mean of $\mathbf{g}_i$ s.t. for any $\delta' < \delta$, the TPR $< \tau$. \end{corollary}
+\begin{corollary}[All Metrics] In the same setup as Lemma~\ref{lem:min_threshold}, if instead of the $\ell_2$ metric, some other metric $d$ is used such that the boundary of the metric balls of $d$ have $0$ Lebesgue measure, then there exists a minimum threshold $\delta$ for $d$ centered at the mean of $\mathbf{g}_i$, such that for any $\delta' < \delta$, the TPR $< \tau$. \end{corollary}

 The idea is that one can interpolate between different thresholds to find the thresholds with the desired TPR.
 However, to do so we need to check continuity properties.